Nikiboy26/Coffee_quality_ML/README.md

-# Coffee quality dataset
+# Coffee quality dataset and coffee quality ML model
 Here you can find Coffee quality dataset and my version of the analysis.
-You can see markdown version here https://www.kaggle.com/code/nikitakaymonov/coffee-quality-analysis-and-ml-model
+You can see markdown version here: https://nikita-kaymonov.netlify.app/post/2022-05-01-kaggle-specialty-cofee-grades/